Ben Cousins: 2006–2007: Premiership Cup, off-field misconduct and captaincy resignation

 In February 2006, Cousins resigned his captaincy after an off-field incident where he fled a booze bus.
 In May 2006, he signed a new three-year contract with West Coast, and in September 2006, West Coast won the Grand Final, defeating Sydney by one point.
 Cousins was suspended indefinitely by West Coast on 20 March 2007 after missing two training sessions.
 It was later confirmed that Cousins had a substance abuse problem.

 After returning from four weeks of rehabilitation in Malibu, California, for substance abuse, Cousins was offered an amended contract by West Coast, rumoured to contain strict conditions such as repaying the cost of rehab and undertaking regular drug tests.
 On 29 June 2007, Cousins was given clearance by the AFL to resume training with the West Coast Eagles, which he did the following Monday.
 However, he injured a hamstring in training, delaying his comeback until West Coast's home game against Sydney on 21 July at Subiaco Oval.
 He gained 38 disposals and six marks in the game, inspiring West Coast's win.

-2007–2008: Drug possession arrest, delisted by West Coast Eagles and 12-month AFL ban
+2007–2008: Drug possession arrest, West Coast Eagles delistment, and 12-month AFL ban

 On 16 October 2007, Cousins' car was stopped in Northbridge and searched.
 He was arrested for drug possession and refusing to submit to a blood test.
 The Eagles sacked him the next day, which meant that he was no longer a registered AFL player.
 On 19 November, he was banned from playing senior football for 12 months by the AFL Commission for "bringing the game into disrepute", and was formally delisted by West Coast on 30 November.
 Eagles officials said that he would never appear in an Eagles guernsey again, and AFL CEO Andrew Demetriou said it would be "extremely difficult" for him to ever return to the AFL.